lfy79001/S3HQA/README.md

 # S3HQA

-This is the project containing source code for the paper [S$^3$HQA: A Three-Stage Approach for Multi-hop Text-Table Hybrid Question Answering](https://arxiv.org/abs/2209.07692) in __COLING 2022__.
+This is the project containing source code for the paper [S$^3$HQA: A Three-Stage Approach for Multi-hop Text-Table Hybrid Question Answering](https://arxiv.org/abs/2305.11725) in ACL 2023__.

 ## Requirements
 ```bash